bostonhuman/mobile-portfolio/README.md

 ### CSS

-1. Inline style.css into the <head> of index.html.
+* Inline style.css into the <head> of index.html.
-2. Add attribute `media="print"` attribute to all <script> tags so the browser understands when to use print.css.
+* Add attribute `media="print"` attribute to all <script> tags so the browser understands when to use print.css.

 ### JavaScript

-1. We added the `async` attribute to all script tags.
+* We added the `async` attribute to all script tags.
 So this technique tells the browser that it does not have to block DOM construction.
 And it doesn't block on CSSOM, so the script can't block the critical rendering path.

 ### The build tool Grunt

-1. Minify and compress HTML, CSS and JS.
+* Minify and compress: HTML, CSS and JS.
-2. Minify and compress all images.
+* Minify and compress: all images.